Skip to content

 § 02 · The cycle

-A habit with a beginning, an end, and a real choice at the end.
+A habit with a beginning, an end, and a decision waiting there.

 A cycle is a habit run for 30 days, with an explicit start, end, and exit condition.
 At the start you write the why.
-Through the run you keep the daily tracking.
+Through the run you keep the daily tracking and a line of habit context on notable days.
 At the end, you don't fail or succeed.
-You review.
+You sit down for the cycle check-in.

 01